 We shared tips for writing press releases in this blog.
 Press releases are a great way to communicate your cause.
 For the Indiana Heart Gallery, we often used press releases to highlight events, but they can also be used to share information or statistics about your cause.
 Send them strategically during your campaign and remember to always follow up with calls, emails, or additional information!

 Our TCG team worked hard to pull together all the above (and more!) to make November a success for our client and ultimately the children waiting for a family to call their own.
-It’s what we do when we manage a project.
+If you’re specifically working to enhance your communication strategies, then check out our Marketing 101 blog series.
 Want to learn more about how we can partner on your next big project or campaign?
 Contact us today!